 If you jointly own capital (e.g. savings) with other people, you and other owners are treated as having equal interests in it, unless evidence shows your share is unequal.
-It is worth dividing joint accounts, so each person holds their money separately, to ensure it is accurately taken into account when paying fees.
+It is usually advisable to divide joint accounts, so each person holds their money separately, to ensure it is accurately taken into account when paying fees.